kitchissippi-robotics/kitchissippi-delta/README.md

 Kichesippi-03
 =============

-A delta design 3D printer.
+A delta style 3D printer.

-Initial project will be aimed at getting an initial printer platform established.
+Initial project will be aimed at getting an proof of concept 3D printer platform established.

 Drive System: